Galaxy interactions in filaments and sheets: insights from EAGLE simulations: Introduction

 The interactions between galaxies with comparable masses are known as the major interactions.
-Such interactions are known to trigger new star formation in galaxies.
-The interacting pairs are expected to be present in different geometric environments of the cosmic web.
-They are more frequently observed in the denser regions of the cosmic web.
-The filaments and sheets, being the denser parts of the cosmic web, host a significant number of major galaxy pairs.
+Such interactions trigger new star formation in galaxies.
+The interacting pairs can be hosted in different morphological environments of the cosmic web.
+The galaxy pairs are more frequently observed in the denser regions.
+The filaments and sheets, being the denser parts of the cosmic web, can host a significant number of major galaxy pairs.
 In a recent work, \citet{das23} analyze the SDSS data to compare the star formation rate and colour of major pairs hosted in filaments and sheets.
 They find that the major galaxy pairs with separation $<50$ kpc are relatively high star forming and bluer when hosted in filaments.
-On the other hand, the major pairs with separation $>50$ kpc show a significantly higher SFR and colour in sheet-like environments.
-This behaviour may be related to the preferential alignment of galaxy pairs with the filament axis \citep{tempel15, mesa18}.
-The available gas mass is a primary regulator of the star formation in a galaxy.
-The gas mass is modulated by the inflows and outflows \citep{dekel09, dave11, dave12, lilly13}.
+Contrarily, the major pairs at separations larger than $50$ kpc show a significantly higher SFR and bluer colour in sheet-like environments.
+This behaviour may be related to the preferential alignment of galaxy pairs with the filament axis reported in a number of recent works \citep{tempel15, mesa18}.
+The star formation in a galaxy is primarily regulated by its available gas mass.
+The inflows and outflows \citep{dekel09, dave12} can significantly modulate the gas mass in a galaxy.
 The transient events like interactions and mergers can drive the galaxies out of equilibrium.
 The alignment of galaxy pairs with filament spines may lead to anisotropic accretion and higher gas accretion efficiency in these galaxies.
-The primary aim of this work is to verify these findings with hydrodynamical simulation.
+In this work, we intend to verify these findings using hydrodynamical simulations.